 Good News for Older Workers

 The good news for older workers is that employers are now actively looking to hire older workers.
 Another positive factor is that more retirement jobs are being created for older workers.
 This coincides with the fact that more people are working longer and the number of workers over the age of 55 is increasing.
-Most retirees who continue to work will do so on a part-time or job sharing basis.
-Many employers do favour older workers for the experience they can bring to a workplace, and older workers are viewed by many employers as very reliable.
+Most retirees who continue to work will do so on a part-time or job-sharing basis.
+Many employers do favour older workers for the experience they can bring to the workplace, and older workers are viewed by many employers as very reliable.

 Update the Employment CV

 Updating a CV should be the first task for those looking for retirement jobs.
 There are companies that will professionally produce CVs, and although this can be worthwhile there will be a fee attached.
 There are plenty of websites where CV templates can be downloaded for free with tutorials explaining the entire process.
-A well set out CV can make all the difference when it comes to catching an employer’s interest.
+A well-set-out CV can make all the difference when it comes to catching an employer’s interest.
 Older workers should concentrate on their main employment skills and employers when updating a CV.

 Make an Appoint with a Recruitment Agency

 Recruitment agencies are an excellent place to find retirement jobs.
 There are recruitment agencies that are dedicated to finding work for older people and retirees.
 Websites such as Wise Owls, Forties People and Experienced People are specifically designed to find jobs for older employees.
 Another plus point with recruitment agencies is that they will have employment contacts across a wide sector of employment industries.
 Most towns and cities will have numerous recruitment agencies; simply email or phone for an appointment.